 The PRW extension can be used with a local Prometheus instance or other observability solutions (link below) supporting a PRW integration.
-The following command shows how to send k6 metrics to Grafana Cloud Prometheus:
+The following command shows how to send k6 metrics to Grafana Cloud Metrics:

 Let's see what we can get running this command.

+Grafana Cloud can host Prometheus to store time series metrics.
 There are up to 25 builtin metrics in k6 that each test run generates by default, like metrics for virtual users, iterations and their duration, and measurements for data flow: